TheDeveloperRex/Portfolio/README.md

 [![COLD WAR HUD & GAMEPLAY SYSTEMS](https://github.com/TheDeveloperRex/Portfolio/assets/101901578/aee1c197-5352-4d27-823d-84fd961bc72e)](https://www.youtube.com/watch?v=sSCjfv1OhbA&t=153s&ab_channel=REX)

 Used in the Zombies mode of the main project as the main gameplay systems and user interface that give the game functionality, bringing a unique and interesting aspect to the players experience.
+The entirety of the HUD and gameplay systems equate to a total of 25k+ lines of code.
 It can be found in games such as Call of Duty: Black Ops Cold War.
 * This HUD and gameplay systems are programmed using the GSC/CSC and LUA programming languages.
 * Utilized unique methods of writing and storing data from the player, in the cloud to then retrieve it using LUA.
 * Utilized methods of optimization by limiting resources being threaded throughout the client-side and server-side pipeline based from structured events that occur within the game at any given period of time.